 Pelvic floor exercises for women

-Turn a good night into a great night with these top pelvic floor moves
+Turn your good night in to a great night with these amazing pelvic floor exercises

 The orgasm intensifier

 - Lie on your back, with your feet on the floor and your knees bent.
 Relax and place your fingertips 1 inch in and down from your hip bones.